marmelab/react-admin/docs/useTranslate.md

 // and translate the `resources.customers.fields.first_name` key
 ```

-## Using Specific Polyglot Features
+## Using Pluralization and Interpolation

-Polyglot.js is a fantastic library: in addition to being small, fully maintained, and totally framework-agnostic, it provides some nice features such as interpolation and pluralization, that you can use in react-admin.
+Polyglot.js provides some nice features such as interpolation and pluralization, that you can use in react-admin.

 ```js
 const messages = {